mkdoc/mkgen/README.md

 gen([opts][, cb])
 ```

-Append or prepend a generator message string.
+Append or prepend a message string.

 The message string is parsed as markdown and written to the end of the
-stream unless `prepend` is given.
+document unless `prepend` is given.

 Returns an output stream.